devmws/PSG-starter/README.md

 > With the help of GULP tasks, PSG can do the following:
 1. Compiling .PUG pages into plain HTML which the browser can render.
-2. Compiling .SCSS files to plain CSS which the browser can read.
+2. Compiling .SCSS styles to plain CSS which the browser can read.
 3. Minifying all file types as follows:
    - For CSS, Generating only one .scss file which will be compiled and minified.
    - For JS, Minifying all JavaScript files.